Whiteknight/Acquaintance/README.md

 2. When a listener returns a response, that response becomes the property of the request thread.
    The listener thread should never attempt to modify the response object after returning it.
    Using immutable objects is considered best practice for response objects.
-3. Large numbers of listeners on a Request/Response channel, even if they are threaded, are going to have a negative impact on performance.
-The
+3. Chains of request/response (one listener makes a request on another listener, etc) are going to have a negative impact on performance.

-If large numbers of components need to be participating in request/response interactions or if your development team isn't disciplined enough to follow rules about thread safety, you should consider some other solution to meet your needs.

 Also, because the requesting thread blocks until all responses are received, there are plenty of opportunities for deadlocking.
 Acquaintance gives you enough rope to hang yourself with, but by following some best-practices you should be alright:

-1. Use `TimeoutMs` on your subscribers if you think they will not respond in time.
-2. `SubscribeOptions` provides a default timeout, don't change or remove this without thinking about the consequences.
+1. Use `.WithTimeout()` on your subscribers if you think they will not respond in time or if there is any potential for deadlocks.
+The system has a default timeout value, do not modify or remove this protection without serious consideration for side-effects.
 3. If you need lots of request/response and are sensitive to timing, use something else like a Mediator pattern instead.
 Or, use a pub/sub channel to send an event to start a long-running process, and use another pub/sub channel to receive responses when they are ready.
-This way your sender doesn't block.
+This way your sender doesn't block for long periods of time.

+## Routing

+Routing works by sending an event or request to a particular channel name, and the router will redirect to a new channel name.
+In this way, you have have different recipients on different channel names, and route to them based on routing rules.

+    messageBus.Subscribe<MyEvent>(b => b
+        ...
+        .Distribute(new [] { "a", "b", "c" }));

+`.Distribute()` uses a round-robin algorithm to pass messages to the channel names provided.
+The first message will go to channel "a", the second to channel "b", the third to "c", and then the fourth message will go to "a" again.
+This feature acts like a simple load-balancer, and is mostly used to balance access to external services.

+    messageBus.Subscribe<int>(b => b
+        ...
+        .Route(r => r
+            .When(i => i < 10, "a")
+            .When(i => i > 10 && i < 100, "b")
+            .When(i => i > 100, "c")));

+The `.Route()` method allows to you provide a list of predicates, and the channels to route to if a predicate is satisfied.
+In this example, any `int` event published to the default channel name (`null` or `string.Empty`) will be routed to channel "a" if the integer is less than 10, to channel "b" if the integer is between 10 and 100, and to channel "c" if the integer is greater than 100.
+All other integer values will result in the message not being routed.

-## Status
+## Nets

-Acquaintance is currently in an experimental state.
-The core functionality seems to be working as expected but it has not been through sufficient testing for real-world use.
-There are also several important features which have not yet been implemented, though are on the roadmap.
+Nets are networks for computation which use an IMessageBus internally.
+You can create a Net and define the processing steps for incoming data.
+Then when the data arrives, the Net will invoke the necessary steps, in order, and making full use of parallelism.

+Nets are useful when you have a number of loosely-coupled processing steps, but don't want to hard-code an execution order, or hard-code priority values for each step (and then have to change all priority values when a new one needs to be inserted, etc).

+Think about Nets as being a small, in-process version of something like *Apache Storm*.